Business

 ProductionCured, stuffed, and smokedGrilled or fried patties

-HealthHigh sodium & preservativesMore protein, iron, B vitamins
+HealthHigh sodium & preservativesMore protein, iron, and B vitamins

 Sodium~1090 mg~414 mg